 You’ll need to ensure that you have enough time and space to spend with your new companion.
 Or, ensure you can afford adequate care when you're not home.
 The more time you can spend with the dog, the better.

-You also need to make sure that you are able to take the dog on ample walks, especially if it’s a larger breed.
+You also need to make sure you can take the dog on ample walks, especially if it’s a larger breed.
 If you don't have experience with dogs, reach out to a friend who does for some advice.

 Different breeds have different needs.
 You'll want to make sure to do your research on the specific breed(s) of pup you adopt.

 It’s also worth noting that rescue dogs may have various issues that require special needs.
-This is something that will be specific to the dog’s experience, but you need to be prepared.
+This will be specific to the dog’s experience, but you need to be prepared.
 The shelter will tell you what you need to know.

 Here’s a list of equipment you may want to prepare in advance: